A lot has changed in the world of search engine optimization.

 If I were to adopt a new URL structure, I might pattern it after Brian Dean’s structure.
 He ensures that only 2-4 words are included in any URL.

-This makes the URL memorable to the user, search friendly and easy to type.
+This makes the URL memorable to the user, search engine-friendly and easy to type.
 Copyblogger does the same thing:

 You can learn more about optimizing your page URLs from this infographic:

 8. Build momentum with social signals.